 From Buddha to poke to smoothie, it’s fair to say that bowl food is having its moment.
 The original queen of healthy, customisable bowl food is, of course, a salad… but it doesn’t always have the comfort factor of the newcomers.

 That’s where this recipe for Balsamic Chicken Salad with Lemon Quinoa from Cafe Delites comes in.
 A fusion of Greek salad and Buddha bowl, it has plenty of different tastes and textures, and just enough bulk from the quinoa to satisfy any carb cravings.
+And it’s perfect if you’re looking for healthy lunch ideas!

 Quick to prepare